This is my snippets card for today, made for Abi's Mum, Kim, whose birthday it is this very day:

 Rach arrived next, with the confession that she's a closet 'feather cushion sniffer' - I've heard it all now :) Oh dear, the image of Rach chasing Harriet and Margot (Sarn's chickens) or Sam's 'Tony the Cockerel' trying to grab them for a quick sniff just sprung into my mind here - snigger!
 Anyhow, Rach had made a great card, taking one of her cushions as inspiration - love the design, gorgeous colours and different textures Rach, and that Kirsty Wiseman stamp is terrific.
 I've known Kirsty since the days when she owned Dies to Die For and she's a great person, as well as being a super designer and photographer.
 Her blog (here) is always interesting too, life isn't always without its ups and downs for her yet she bounces back with a vengeance.

 Next was Elizabeth, having just recovered from a heavy cold, kindly 'donated' by her husband.
 In fact, it's their wedding anniversary this weekend and they're off for a romantic break - hope you had a great time Elizabeth!
 The card that Elizabeth brought is for her hubby to celebrate their anniversary - and I did a double take when I saw it.
-It's actually a Michael Powell topper but it's almost the same as 'Shore Thing' and I happen to know that Mrs A has been hunting high and low for that stamp.
-We've both been searching but it seems that as soon as stocks arrive it just flies out of the shops :( The backing papers go beautifully with the image Elizabeth, and the gems in each corner are a perfect finishing touch!
+It's actually a Michael Powell topper but it's almost the same as 'Shore Thing' which I've been looking for but it seems that as soon as stocks arrive it just flies out of the shops :( The backing papers go beautifully with the image Elizabeth, and the gems in each corner are a perfect finishing touch!

 Right girls, that's the roll call done - I truly wondered if I'd manage it this week in time but it's done.
 I hope I covered everyone and that all the links are fine - just shout if there's a problem please.